ui3TD/baberu/README.md

 ## Overview

-"baberu" is a command-line utility for automating subtitle generation, refinement, and translation.
-It processes media URLs, local video/audio files, or existing transcripts/subtitles through a configurable pipeline.
-Using external APIs like ElevenLabs and Google Gemini, it produces refined subtitles, typically in `.ass` format, handling steps from download and transcription to timing correction and translation.
+"baberu" is a command-line tool for generating and translating subtitles from videos, audio files, or existing transcripts.
+It automates steps like audio extraction, speech-to-text transcription, subtitle timing, corrections for readability, translation, and padding, using AI services such as ElevenLabs for transcription and models like Gemini or GPT for translation.
+Use it to create accurate subtitles quickly, with options for full pipelines or targeted fixes, and output in formats like ASS or hardcoded videos.

 ## Features